 - XLarge: 219 pounds

-How Much Is BGE Shipping
+How Much Is Big Green Egg Shipping?

 Here’s some great news for you: When you buy a Big Green Egg direct from the company, shipping within the United States is free (or, more accurately, it’s included in the cost).
 That’s right, what you see is what you pay… once you factor in tax.
 This’ll save you a pretty penny, since shipping a 200 pound piece of ceramic can’t be cheap.